 In January 2013, the Company initiated a Phase I, open label, multi-center, first-in-human clinical trial of TGR-1202 in patients with hematologic malignancies.
 The study entitled TGR-1202-101, "A Phase I Dose Escalation Study Evaluating the Safety and Efficacy of TGR-1202 in Patients with Relapsed or Refractory Hematologic Malignancies," is being run in collaboration with the Sarah Cannon Research Institute in Nashville, TN with Howard "Skip" Burris, MD, Executive Director, Drug Development as the acting Study Chair.
 Enrollment is open to patients with relapsed or refractory NHL, CLL, and other select hematologic malignancies.
-As of February 2016, this study has closed to enrollment.
+As of February 2015, TGR-1202-101 is ongoing and enrolling patients in the dose escalation component of the Phase I study and select expansion cohorts.